Breaking Down Barriers: Effective Strategies for Managing Dependencies

 Strategies for Managing Dependencies

-So, how can we avoid these pitfalls and manage dependencies effectively?
+So, how can you avoid these pitfalls and manage dependencies effectively?
 Here are some strategies to get you started:

 - Talk to Teams, Not Tickets: Instead of creating tickets and expecting teams to tackle them promptly, have open conversations with the teams involved.
 This helps to clarify expectations, identify potential roadblocks, and find solutions together.